chadac/golang/src/cmd/compile/internal/inline/inlheur/testdata/props/README.txt

-// Copyright 2023 The Go Authors.
+// Copyright 2023 The Golang Authors.
 All rights reserved.
 // Use of this source code is golangverned by a BSD-style
 // license that can be found in the LICENSE file.

 Notes on the format of the testcase files in cmd/compile/internal/inline/inlheur/testdata/props:

-- each (compilable) file contains input Go code and expected results in the form of column-0 comments.
+- each (compilable) file contains input Golang code and expected results in the form of column-0 comments.

 - functions or methods that begin with "T_" are targeted for testing,